Large Banks and Systemic Risk: Insights from a Mean-Field Game Model: Numerical experiments

-In this section, we perform numerical experiments to obtain insights into the role played by major banks on financial system stability.
-These simulations are performed separately for both finite and infinite populations of minor banks.
-We choose the default threshold $D=-0.65$.\footnote{This value, commonly employed in the literature for similar interbank models, corresponds to the $1\%$ quantile of the distribution of log-monetary reserve of small banks for the case where $a=F=G=1$.} We assume all banks remain in the system and continue to lend and borrow until the end of time even if they have exceeded the default threshold.
-We perform Mont Carlo simulations and report estimates of the probabilities of interest, namely $p_i, {p}_{i|MD}, {p}_{i|MS}, p_{SE}, p_{SE|MD}, p_{SE|MS}$ denoted by $\bar{p}_i, \bar{p}_{i|MD}, \bar{p}_{i|MS}, \bar{p}_{SE}, \bar{p}_{SE|MD}, \bar{p}_{SE|MS}$ for the cases where the relative size $G$ and the mean reversion rate $a_0$ of the major bank change.
-We note that due to unavailability of interbank trading data, model tuning becomes impractical.
-Therefore, we rely on interpreting the results based on the relative changes in these probabilities rather than their absolute values.
-This approach allows us to gain insights into the behavior of the interbank system without requiring precise calibration of the model.
+We choose the default threshold $D=-0.65$,\footnote{This value, commonly employed in the literature for similar interbank models, corresponds to the $1\%$ quantile of the distribution of log-monetary reserve of small banks for the case where $a=F=G=1$.} and assume all banks remain in the system and continue to lend and borrow until the end of time even if they have crossed the default threshold.
+We perform Mont Carlo simulations and report estimates of the probabilities of interest, outlined in Section \ref{section:Individual Default and Systemic Risk in Interbank Transactions} and denoted by $\bar{p}_i, \bar{p}_{i|MD}, \bar{p}_{i|MS}, \bar{p}_{SE}, \bar{p}_{SE|MD}, \bar{p}_{SE|MS}$, for the cases where the relative size $G$ and the mean reversion rate $a_0$ of the major bank change.
+Specifically, the notation $\bar{p}$ refers to the estimate of the corresponding probability $p$ obtained from the Monte-Carlo simulations.
+We only report the main results here and many additional simulation results are presented in the Online Appendix.